kevinesg/MNIST-GAN/README.md

 The results aren't ideal but considering I didn't use a single image from the original dataset, 76% accuracy is not bad.
 The area of improvement is obviously the DCGAN architecture.
 #
+I didn't upload the csv files of the generated images because the total size is 16GB but you can generate your own csv files by running the code here.

 If you have any questions or suggestions, please let me know.
 Thanks for reading!